acumos/acumos-onnx-client/docs/tutorial/index.rst

 The -li parameter is used to onboard a license file alongside your model in Acumos in order to protect the model's copyright.
 This parameter is optional.
 Please refers to the licence management project in the Acumos wiki.
 You can find a license template in the doc folder of the acumos4onnx repo in github.

+The -deploy parameter is used to deploy the model automatically after the microservice generation (based in Jenkins server configuration set up in Acumos/SITE ADMIN/model deployment automation), by default deploy=False.
+If deploy=True and -ms has been ommitted in the command line, the microservice will be created and deploy.

 To on-board by web the super_resolution_zoo model in Acumos platform, follow the next step :